vdmondkr2002/Recipe_app/README.md

-This app provides you tons of mouthwatering recipes using data from edamam api
+This is a basic react app which provides mouthwatering recipes for you